cheater/articles/first-haskell-script.md

 slug: first-haskell-script

 <markdown>
 Coming from an agile dev background, I like to do my development in scripts.
 I don't like the whole process of having to compile my stuff and run it; at least one step too many.
-Additionally things that are compiled are not portable.
+Additionally, things that are compiled are not portable.
 Here's how to create a simple script.
 This tutorial shows how to do terminal input and output, how to work with output buffering, how to read from and write to files, how to make loops in Haskell and use the *IO monad*.
 It assumes that you have [installed the Haskell Platform](http://hackage.haskell.org/platform/linux.html).
-If you're using [Windows](http://hackage.haskell.org/platform/), you might need to change some things (like how the file is interpreted).
+If you're using [Windows](http://hackage.haskell.org/platform/), you might need to change some things (like how the interpreter is invoked).
 That part of the tutorial is mainly for people using GNU/Linux and similar systems, but the rest of it doesn't change at all because Haskell is very portable.

 If you are having problems at any time, give the *#haskell* channel on Freenode a go — they're a very helpful bunch and the channel is active all the time.
-Feel free to drop comments here if something is unclear or just doesn't work.
+Feel free to drop comments here if something is unclear, wrong, or just doesn't work.

 ## The whole shebang
 The GNU/Linux kernel contains an interpreter.
 It's very simple and simple to write for, it is used for finding the right executor for the executable if it has a shebang.
-A countably infinite family of quines for the interpreter looks like this:
+A [countably infinite](http://en.wikipedia.org/wiki/Cardinal_number) family of quines for the interpreter looks like this:
 	#!/bin/cat
 	(any other stuff here)
-Haskell's interpreter for scripts (at least when using GHC) is called *runhaskell*.
-You might want to make the shebang *#!/usr/local/bin/runhaskell* but that would be wrong — the executable's location is not guaranteed, and, in fact, it changes loads because people often use a GHC which does not come from their package manager, and use some sort of prefix when installing.
+Haskell's interpreter for scripts (at least when using the Haskell Platform) is called *runhaskell*.
+You might want to make the shebang *#!/usr/local/bin/runhaskell* but that would be wrong — the executable's location is not guaranteed, and, in fact, it changes loads because people often use a Haskell Platform which does not come from their package manager, and use some sort of prefix when installing.
 There's a trick to this:
 	#!/usr/bin/env your-interpreter
 The above will find the interpreter in *$PATH* and will execute it.
 So our file initially looks like this:
 	#!/usr/bin/env runhaskell